Kapchemogen Pump Repair Project – Kenya

 Dollar Amount Needed

-$0.00 – This project has been fully funded through the generosity of the Elmo Foundation together friends and family of Peace Corps Volunteers Lussia Kamberian and Ryan Weber.
+$0.00 – This project has been fully funded through the generosity of the Elmo Foundation together with friends and family of Peace Corps Volunteers Lussia Kamberian and Ryan Weber.

 We encourage others to continue to donate using the Donate button below, and we will notify Lussia and Ryan of your donation.
 Additional funds will be used to fund the next project by them and/or those of other PCVs in the country of service.